LiviuCP/Matrix/README.md

 2) Add following path to the include paths of your project: [PATH TO THIRD-PARTY DIR]/Matrix/MatrixLib/Matrix
 3) #include "matrix.h" (and/or any other file contained within MatrixLib/Matrix) wherever required

+Notes:
-Note: please do NOT directly #include any of the files belonging to MatrixLib/Utils into your code files!
+- please do NOT directly #include any of the files belonging to MatrixLib/Utils into your code files!
 These are only meant for internal use by the Matrix library.
+- the matrix library requires C++17 and above

+Important notice!
+Each object used as matrix template type should satisfy following requirements:
+- it should be default constructible
+- it should be move/copy constructible/assignable and swappable
+- it should support the comparison operators == and !=

 2. ESSENTIAL FUNCTIONALITY